 ➣ Send your manuscript as one document, not individual chapters as separate files.

 *You can reveal hidden formatting marks by clicking on the paragraph symbol (pilcrow) in the upper right of the Paragraph section of the Home tab.
-The keyboard shortcut for PC is Ctrl + Shift + 8, and for Mac is Command + 8.
+The Word keyboard shortcut for Windows is Ctrl + Shift + 8.
+For Mac it's Command + 8.

 **Page Breaks make whatever follows always start at the top of the next page, which will make it impossible to lower your chapter titles one-third down (standard formatting for fiction manuscripts) without using hard returns.
 But using Page Breaks rather than Section Breaks is important for your book formatter, who will likely need to use a global Find & Replace at some point.
 So if you're sending the manuscript to an agent or a publisher and need it to look it's best, you can add a hard return to release the chapter title from the top of the page and then go to Paragraph settings and increase the spacing before the chapter title.
 For your editor or book formatter, leaving the title at the top of the page is just fine.

 Freelance editors are usually willing to deviate from a style manual and accommodate author preferences (this is not always the case when working for a publisher).
 Style is flexible, and you, the writer, are the boss of your book.
 Knowing your preferences and pet peeves in advance allows the editor to factor them in from the get--go instead of having to take time to query you about them.

 For example, the American spelling of "axe" is "ax."
 Despite being American, I personally think this spelling looks weird and wrong (same with dialogue/dialog), so if the British spelling was used in a manuscript, I would query the author, asking whether its use was a deliberate choice.
 If they didn't care either way, I would default to American spelling.